The Barn Jacket Is Still Fashion’s Hardest-Working Fall Coat Trend

-Barn coats, field jackets, and chore coats from Spring 2024 runways and street-style
+Barn jackets from Prada Spring 2024 and street-style

 (Image credit: Getty Images)

 But head to TikTok, and you’ll find the discourse much different.
-There, discussions about Carhartt’s $120 chore coat consider it a savvy spring jacket alternative for Prada’s intentionally worn-in $3,500 version (there’s also a trendy cropped option for $3,700 with a leather collar).
-Creators and Marie Claire’s very own Editor-in-Chief Nikki Ogunnaike (who has discussed just this in her Self Checkout newsletter) are also fond of the barn, chore, and field (i.e., hunting) jackets that have become ubiquitous across most modern heritage brands, including J.Crew, Toteme, Everlane, Alex Mill, and Barbour (the British-based company made one of Queen Elizabeth II’s favorited styles).
+There, discussions about Carhartt’s $120 chore coat consider it a savvy fall jacket alternative for Prada’s intentionally worn-in $3,500 version.
+Walking the streets of Paris during their bi-annual fashion week, a line wrapped around the block at the Carhartt store in Le Marais, but the Parisian set isn't the only one coveting the style.
+Creators and Marie Claire’s very own Editor-in-Chief Nikki Ogunnaike (who discussed just this in her Self Checkout newsletter last spring) are also fond of the barn, chore, and field (i.e., hunting) jackets that have become ubiquitous across most modern heritage brands, including J.Crew, Toteme, Everlane, Alex Mill, and Barbour (the British-based company made one of Queen Elizabeth II’s favorited styles).
+Kamala's pick for Vice President Tim Walz is also a barn jacket wearer.

 Eva Chen wearing a cropped Carhartt barn jacket